Skip to main content

 Like a weed in the dark

 One thing I've constantly wished for and prayed for so much since I began my parenthood journey is the gift of life to be able to raise my human being .
 Never in my darkest thoughts have I ever imagined leaving my son behind prematurely.
 He's been my reason to wake up every single day and work off my @$$ so bad.
 Having a child is like plucking off a piece of you, a whole half of you and throwing it to the world.
 You must always keep a steady and sobber eye on it lest it get swallowed by this unforgiving world.
 May we parents have abundant life.
 May we never leave our angels prematurely and so may our angels never depart before us. **** They wanted three names when I was registering for my KCPE.
 I had two; Lucy Wangeci.
 I said, “Use ‘Jesus’ as the third name - Lucy Wangeci Jesus.”
 They said, We can’t!
 I asked, “Why not?”
 They said, Because it’s Jesus!
 I said, “But he’s like our father.”
 Eventually, I picked another name; Irene.
-I grew up in an orphanage where I was given those
+I grew up in an orphanage where I was given thos

 Then marriage begins